 How much is heavy bleeding?

-It's difficult to define exactly what a heavy period is because this varies from woman to woman.
-What's heavy for one woman may be normal for another.
+It's difficult to define exactly what a heavy period is because it varies from woman to woman.
+Heavy for one woman may be normal for another.

-But it's not usually necessary to measure blood loss.
-Most women have a good idea of how much bleeding is normal for them during their period, and can tell when this amount increases or decreases.
+However, it's not usually necessary to measure blood loss.
+Most women have a good idea of how much bleeding is normal for them during their period and can tell when this changes.

-A good indication that your blood loss is excessive is if:
+A good indication that your periods are heavy is if you:

-- you experience flooding (heavy bleeding) through to your clothes or bedding
+- are bleeding through to your clothes or bedding

 What causes heavy periods?

-In some cases, the cause of heavy periods can't be identified.
-But there are a number of conditions and some treatments that can cause heavy menstrual bleeding.
+In about half of women with heavy menstrual bleeding, no underlying reason is found.
+But there are several conditions and some treatments that can cause heavy menstrual bleeding.